berkforbes/Budget-Tracker-PWA/README.md

 ![Github licence](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 This budget tracker app was created to track and store expenses with and without internet connectivity.
-If a user makes changes to their budget and they don't have a working internet connection at the time their changes will be cached then uploaded once the user establishes a connection.
+If a user makes changes to their budget without a working internet connection their changes will be cached then uploaded once the user establishes a connection.

 ## Table of Contents
 - [Installation](#installation)